marcoy/marcoy.github.io/_drafts/bitpub.md

 There are a few options for `create-ticket-feed` function.
-They are all related to timings, because different sources have different timing restrictions when polling, in order to prevent abuse.
+They are all related to timings, because different sources have different timing restrictions when polling.
+The timing restrictions are set in place, in order to prevent abuse.
 If the `go` block polls a source too frequently, it may get banned by the source.
 The options are:

 `:get-timeout`
  : The time it waits for a reply from the GET request before retrying (in ms).